AlexRogalskiy/sample-apps/hello-world-servlet/README.txt

 There are two environment yaml files available in the folder:
 a) environment-local.yaml should be used for local deployment
 b) environment-ecs.yaml should be used for AWS ECS deployment
+b) environment-gke.yaml should be used for GKE deployment

 ==================
 Deploying locally